j-d-b/tas-server/README.md

 Set the environment to `production` with `docker run -e NODE_ENV=production`.
 The default value (set in the Dockerfile) is `development`.

-Note that the Dockerized version does not have access to the database setup scripts in `src/data/setup`.
+The Dockerized version does not have access to the database setup scripts in `src/data/setup`.

-The Dockerized `tas-server` is more beneficial when used with [Docker Compose](https://docs.docker.com/compose/) to simultaneously start, setup, and connect to a MariaDB database.
+The Dockerized `tas-server` is more beneficial when used with [Docker Compose](https://docs.docker.com/compose/) to simultaneously start, setup, and connect to a MariaDB database in a single command.

 I've done this, a combined `tas-server`, database, and notification spawning cron process in the [`tas-backend`](https://bitbucket.org/j-d-b/tas-backend/) project.